paulwalko/vpicc-constitution/BY-LAWS.md

     1. Be endorsed by a full or associate member in good standing.
     1. Write a trip report for publication in the Tech Troglodyte.
     1. Be approved by a 2/3 majority vote of the full membership.
+    1. Be able to tie a seat with webbing, to the Vice-President's satisfaction.
+    1. Demonstrate how to rig and pad a rope correctly in a cave.
 # Disciplinary Action
 1. Any prospective, associate, or full member who has allegedly committed an infraction of the VPI Cave Club Constitution, or by-laws, or upon recommendation of the Safety and Techniques Committee, may face possible disciplinary action in the form of a reprimand, suspension, or expulsion, as defined below.
 1.